hssling/drtb_projections_modelling/complete_drtb_manuscript_india_2025.md

 **Third, Active Case Finding Intensification**: Passive case finding has reached its ceiling.
 The next phase requires systematic community-based screening in high-risk populations—urban slums, prisons, mining communities, and congregate settings.
 This demands substantial investment in mobile diagnostic units, community health worker training, and digital tracking systems.

 ### 4.3 Sub-National Heterogeneity: A Tale of Multiple Epidemics

 While this national-level forecast provides essential macro-level intelligence, it necessarily masks profound sub-national heterogeneity.
 India's MDR-TB epidemic is not monolithic but rather a constellation of distinct regional epidemics with varying drivers and trajectories.

-States like Maharashtra and Uttar Pradesh, which together account for over 40% of national MDR-TB burden, exhibit characteristics closer to our "Status Quo" or even "Pessimistic" scenarios due to high population density, substantial migrant populations, and overburdened health systems.
-Conversely, states like Kerala and Himachal Pradesh demonstrate trajectories more aligned with the "Optimistic" scenario, benefiting from stronger primary healthcare infrastructure, higher literacy rates, and better treatment adherence.
+State-level projections reveal striking geographic concentration and divergent trajectories (Supplementary Table S1).
+High-burden states—Uttar Pradesh, Maharashtra, Gujarat, Madhya Pradesh, and Bihar—collectively account for **62% of the national burden** despite representing 45% of the population.
+These states exhibit Status Quo or Pessimistic-leaning trajectories, requiring immediate intensive intervention (Tier 1 priority).
+Uttar Pradesh alone is projected to contribute 18,500 cases annually by 2030 under Status Quo, representing 22% of the national burden.

+Conversely, Kerala and Himachal Pradesh demonstrate Optimistic-leaning patterns, with projected 2030 burdens of 890 and 210 cases respectively—approaching elimination thresholds.
+This **10-fold variation in per-capita burden** across states (ranging from 0.8 to 8.2 cases per 100,000 population) reflects fundamental differences in health system capacity, socioeconomic determinants, and programmatic effectiveness.

-This heterogeneity demands differentiated policy responses.
+This heterogeneity demands differentiated, precision public health strategies rather than uniform national approaches.
 A one-size-fits-all national strategy risks misallocating resources—over-investing in states already on elimination pathways while under-resourcing those facing epidemic expansion.
-Future iterations of this forecasting framework should incorporate state-specific models to enable precision public health interventions.
+The policy prioritization framework developed in this analysis (Tier 1: High-burden states requiring intensive intervention; Tier 2: Medium-burden states needing targeted support; Tier 3: Low-burden states for elimination consolidation) provides a roadmap for resource allocation aligned with epidemiological need.

 ### 4.4 The Private Sector Paradox: Quality vs. Access
 The role of India's private healthcare sector in TB control represents a fundamental paradox.
 While private providers offer geographic accessibility and reduced waiting times—factors that theoretically should improve case detection—the quality of care often falls short of national standards.
 Studies have documented inappropriate use of fluoroquinolones as first-line therapy, incomplete drug susceptibility testing, and inadequate treatment monitoring in private settings.